-I promise we didn’t commission the Novelistas to write this account of their experiences at last year’s Mslexia Novel School.
-They pitched the article themselves, and wrote every word.
+There's nothing we like more than hearing your feedback and when the Novelistas pitched us their account of Mslexia Novel School we commissioned it immediately!
 So thank you Sarah, Ninette, Mel and Georgie – we couldn’t have put it better ourselves!

 One year ago: Four women writers at four ends of the country.
 Each of us had one ambition: to finally nail that novel.
 We were all struggling to find our way, when our email in-boxes pinged with an invitation: Mslexia’s first ever Novel School was opening its doors.